SapphicMoe/parallel.report/README.md

 ## Getting yourself added

 Have the emblem, but not on this list?
-Or would you simply like to send feedback?
-Make a GitHub issue [here][issue], or visit [https://www.arciniega.one][chloe] for various ways to contact me.
+Visit [https://parallel.report/contact](https://parallel.report/contact 'Suggest a resource (parallel.report)') and let me know!

 ## How to Deploy